Emergence of simple and complex contagion dynamics from weighted belief networks: Introduction

-The dynamics of social contagion is typically studied with a social network where a ``susceptible'' node may be infected from ``infected'' neighbors, where the likelihood of such an event is usually assumed to be a function of the amount of exposures.
-The function that determine contagion dynamics falls into two broad classes---\emph{simple} and \emph{complex} contagion~\cite{centola2007complex,centola2010spread,romero2011differences,weng2013virality,dodds2004universal,dodds2005generalized,porter2016dynamical}.
-Simple contagion refers to the dynamics where each exposure to an ``infected'' neighbor independently contributes to the adoption.
-A good example is the class of models that are inspired by common epidemic models such as SIR~\cite{anderson1992infectious} or the independent cascade model~\cite{goldenberg2001talk}.
-On the other hand, in complex contagion, exposures are not independent anymore, but exhibit \emph{reinforcement}.
-With reinforcement, each additional exposure can substantially increase the probability of adoption producing a step-like adoption probability curve~\cite{centola2010spread,granovetter1978threshold,watts2002simple} (see Fig.~\ref{fig:setup_dynamics}a).
+On the modeling side, the dynamics of social contagion are typically studied with a social network where a ``susceptible'' node may be infected by ``infected'' neighbors, and where the likelihood of such an event is usually assumed to be a function of the number of exposures.
+The function that determines contagion dynamics falls into two broad classes—simple and complex contagion~\cite{centola2007complex,centola2010spread,romero2011differences,weng2013virality,dodds2004universal,dodds2005generalized,porter2016dynamical}.
+Although stringent and universally agreed-upon definitions of simple and complex contagion have not yet been established in the literature, the difference can be explained with representative examples.
+An illustrative example of simple contagion is the infection process in the SIR model~\cite{anderson1992infectious}, or the independent cascade model~\cite{goldenberg2001talk}, where each infected neighbor contributes independently to the probability of infection of a target node.
+This leads to a concave shape of the infection probability curve—probability of infection versus the number/fraction of infected nodes (see Fig.~\ref{fig:setup_dynamics}a)---characterized therefore by diminishing returns with respect to an increasing number of infected neighbors.
+By contrast, in complex contagion, the contribution of the infected neighbors is not independent anymore and the social reinforcement becomes critical.
+Namely, when there is little (not enough) exposure, the probability of adoption remains low; however, as we cross the threshold of adoption, the probability increases markedly, producing an S-shaped adoption curve (see Fig.~\ref{fig:setup_dynamics}a)~\cite{centola2007complex,goldenberg2001talk,granovetter1978threshold,watts2002simple}, that is often approximated with a step function~\cite{granovetter1978threshold,watts2002simple}.
+Rather than depending on the specific knowledge of the infection mechanisms [which may be difficult to acquire in many application settings~\cite{hebert2020macroscopic}], for the sake of the present paper, we will use the shape of the infection curve as a discriminating factor between simple and complex contagion.